balins/battleships/README.md

 # Battleships

-An implementation of classic paper game that is also knows as Battleship / Sea Battle.
+An implementation of classic paper game that is also knows as Sea Battle.
 Written in plain Java, networking functions are realized by sockets.

 ## Quick start